Constanza: The Unexpected Dominican Destination

 The Dominican Republic is full of gorgeous beaches, coconut palms and rum cocktails, but did you know it also has frost-capped mountains?

-Just 2 ½ hours from the city of Puerto Plata, the town of Constanza perches on a plateau 4000 feet above sea level, hidden inside the island’s largest mountain range.
-The journey to Constanza offers curious travelers the chance to see a very different side of the Caribbean, as well as spectacular views over Santiago and La Vega.
+Just 2 ½ hours from the city of Puerto Plata, the town of Constanza in the Dominican Republic perches on a plateau 4000 feet above sea level, hidden inside the island’s largest mountain range.
+The journey to Constanza offers curious travelers the chance to see a very different side of the Caribbean.

 Paragliding in Constanza